Loretta Young: Politics

 Young was a life-long Republican.
 In 1952, she appeared in radio, print, and magazine ads in support of Dwight D. Eisenhower in his campaign for US president.
 She attended his inauguration in 1953, along with Anita Louise, Louella Parsons, Jane Russell, Dick Powell, June Allyson, and Lou Costello, among others.
 She was a vocal supporter of Richard Nixon and Ronald Reagan in their presidential campaigns in 1968 and 1980, respectively.
 Young was also an active member of the Hollywood Republican Committee, with her close friends Irene Dunne, Ginger Rogers, William Holden, George Murphy, Fred Astaire, and John Wayne.

-Later life
+Charity

-From the time of Young's retirement in the 1960s until not long before her death, she devoted herself to volunteer work for charities and churches, together with her friends of many years: Jane Wyman, Irene Dunne, and Rosalind Russell.
+From the time of Young's retirement in the 1960s until not long before her death, she devoted herself to volunteer work for charities and churches, together with her friends of many years Jane Wyman, Irene Dunne, and Rosalind Russell.
 She was a member of the Church of the Good Shepherd in Beverly Hills, and the Catholic Motion Picture Guild in Beverly Hills, California.
-Young, a devout Catholic, also worked with various Catholic charities after her acting career.
-Young briefly came out of retirement to star in two television films: Christmas Eve (1986), and Lady in a Corner (1989).
-She won a Golden Globe Award for the former, and was nominated for the latter.
+A devout Catholic, she worked with various Catholic charities after her acting career.

-In 1972, a jury in Los Angeles awarded Young $550,000 in a lawsuit against NBC for breach of contract.
-Filed in 1966, the suit contended that NBC had allowed foreign television outlets to re-run old episodes of The Loretta Young Show, without excluding, as agreed by the parties, the opening segment in which Young made her entrance.
-Young testified that her image had been damaged by portraying her in "outdated gowns".
-She had sought damages of $1.9 million.

-Death
+Illness and death

 Young died of ovarian cancer on August 12, 2000, at the home of her maternal half-sister, Georgiana Young (the wife of actor Ricardo Montalbán) in Los Angeles, California.
 She was interred in the family plot in Holy Cross Cemetery in Culver City, California.
 Her ashes were buried in the grave of her mother, Gladys Belzer.